 A rectification request under section 154(1) is allowed by the Income Tax Department for correcting mistakes when there is an apparent mistake in your Income Tax Return.

-- Do not use this rectification request for changing bank account or address details of your Income Tax Return.
+Do not use rectification request for changing bank account or address details of your Income Tax Return.

-How to file a rectification request under section 154(1) online –
+Here is a step by step guide on how to file a rectification request under section 154(1) –

-- Step 6 – On successful submission, an Acknowledgment number is generated and sent for processing to CPC, Bangalore.
+Step 5 – On successful submission, a Reference number is generated and sent for processing to CPC, Bangalore.

 After processing the Rectification Request, the rectification order under Section 154 will be issued.